mzhou08/TartanHacks-2022/README.md

 5. Enable Developer Mode at the top right.
 6. Drag the `clickshare-chrome-ext` folder that is in `TartanHacks-2022` onto anywhere on the Chrome page to import it! (do not delete the folder afterwards)
 7. Enjoy!
+8. P.S. shortcut to enable the extension is ctrl + shift + f